julianlam/feps/fep/3b86/fep-3b86.md

 The Create intent publishes the API endpoint where the current user can create a new post in their own outbox.

-This is similar to the existing "share" endpoints supported by several Fediverse apps, where the user can create a new post in their inbox starting with some pre-populated content.

 This Intent differs slightly from others in that it does not take an object ID as a parameter because it expects a the user's home server to create a new object.
 Instead, the parameters for this Intent are meant to pre-populate into the new object that the user will create.

 #### 4.6.1.
 Parameters